How to Spend 4–5 Days in Oaxaca City: The Ultimate Itinerary

 For your third day in Oaxaca City, I recommend taking a guided mezcal tour.

-✨ If you don’t drink mezcal—which, as a reminder, is a traditional Oaxacan spirit distilled from cooked agave hearts from cultivated and wild agave plants—then you can stay and explore more of Oaxaca City or use this day to go on another type of day trip.
+✨ If you don’t drink mezcal—which, as a reminder, is a traditional Oaxacan spirit distilled from cooked agave hearts from cultivated and wild agave plants—then you can stay and explore more of Oaxaca City or use this day to go on another day trip.

 For options on where to go and what to do, see below!